swaptacular/swpt_trade/README.md

      The following types of messages will be published on this
      exchange:

-     a.
-Incoming SMP messages related to the "collector accounts".
+     * Incoming SMP messages related to the "collector accounts".
 (To do its job, the "Circular Trade" service creates and uses system accounts, called "collector accounts", which act as distribution hubs for money.)

    Also, **for each worker server** one [RabbitMQ queue] must be configured on the broker instance, so that all messages published